unixorn/online-devops-meetups/README.md

 Further information is posted in `#drunkops` on the [hangops slack](https://hangops.slack.com/).
 It's a free-for-all discussion about technology, life and your favourite beverage.

 ## Asia time zone events

+# Organizer tips

+The Kubernetes project has a good set of [organizer guidelines](https://github.com/kubernetes/community/blob/master/communication/zoom-guidelines.md).
+They're using Zoom, but there's a lot of good generic information there as well.